TheMadProphet/Bannerlord-DevKit/README.md

 **Modding DevKit** is a **developer toolkit and debugging suite** built to streamline the modding workflow for *Mount & Blade II: Bannerlord*.
-Created by **Prophet**, this mod provides in-game tools for testing, inspecting, and tweaking game systems in real time.
+This mod provides in-game tools for testing, inspecting, and tweaking game systems in real time.

 ---